adambraimbridge/n-conversion-forms/docs/PARTIALS.md

 ### Options

++ `isEmbedded`: boolean - Sets links to reference top frame when embedded
 + `isTrial`: boolean - Is the licence a trial or not
 + `duration`: string - How long the licence will last for